If you have separated or are going through the divorce process, you will eventually need to answer questions about who gets what in the split.

-If you have separated or are going through the divorce process, you will eventually need to answer questions about who gets what in the split.
 In family law, this process is known as property settlement.
 It seeks to arrive at a fair and amicable agreement with your former partner about the distribution of financial resources and assets, including:

 At Ramsden Family Law, our Sydney family law team excels in addressing all family law matters and is ready to guide you through the complex and stressful process of property settlements.

 Contrary to popular opinion, property settlement is rarely a simple 50/50 split.
-Because of this, we understand it can be difficult and stressful to work out exactly what you’re entitled to when your marriage ends.
+Because of this, we understand it can be difficult and stressful to work out exactly what you’re entitled to when your marriage or relationship ends.

 Luckily, the team at Ramsden Family Law are here to walk you through this process and clearly establish your expectations when negotiating with your former partner.
 While unlikely, if the matter cannot be negotiated and needs to go to court, our property settlement lawyers are fully prepared to advocate for your entitlements to ensure you get the best outcome.